History of Mauritius: Abolition of slavery

 In total, 2,112,632 pounds sterling (equivalent to 1.5 billion pounds in 2025) were paid to Mauritian owners, the largest of whom were "absentees", living in Great Britain and having never set foot in the colonies.
 To finance compensation in all its slave colonies, the British government negotiated a colossal loan of 15 million pounds sterling with financiers Nathan Mayer Rothschild and Moïse Montefiore on 3 August 1835.
 The repayment of this debt was not completed until 2015, almost two centuries later.

 According to historian Stephanie Tamby-Lai Kong Ling, “By compensating masters instead of victims, colonial societies deepened the wounds of slavery and laid the foundations for structural inequalities that persist.”
 Moreover, large plantations remained in the hands of wealthy families.

 Indenture system

 Mauritian Creoles trace their origins to the plantation owners and slaves who were brought to work the sugar fields.
 When slavery was abolished on 1 February 1835, an attempt was made to secure a cheap source of adaptable labour for intensive sugar plantations in Mauritius.
-Indentured labour began with Chinese, Malay, African and Malagasy labourers, but ultimately, it was India which supplied the much needed laborers to Mauritius.
-This period of intensive use of Indian labour took place during British rule, with many brutal episodes and a long struggle by the indentured for respect.
-The term applied to the indentured during this period, and which has since become a derogatory term for Mauritians of Asian descent, was Coolie.
+Indentured labour began with Chinese, Malay, African and Malagasy labourers, but ultimately, it was India, then under British rule, which supplied the much needed laborers to Mauritius.
+The term applied to the indentured during this period, and which has since become a derogatory term for Mauritians of Asian descent, was "Coolie".
 The island soon became the key-point in the trade of indentured laborers, as thousands of Indians set forth from Calcutta or Karikal; not only did they modify the social, political and economic physiognomies of the island, but some also went farther, to the West Indies.